 Next in giving was the $94,000 contributed by the American Association of Oral and Maxillofacial Surgeons, whose money was split 49 percent to Democrats and 51 percent to Republicans.
 After that, the giving comes down on one side or the other.
 The American Association of Orthodontists gave 82 percent of their $54,500 to the GOP's candidates and 18 percent to Democrats.
 The American Academy of Pediatric Dentistry leaned just the opposite way, with 62 percent of its $13,000 in gifts going to Democrats and 38 percent to Republicans.

 Will the investment pay off in a better future for dentistry?
-For the answer to that question -- and a lot of others -- we’ll have to wait at least another year.
+For the answer to that question -- and a lot of others -- we’ll have to wait another 11 months.